 Many people with obesity have sleep apnea, which affects their breathing while they sleep.
 Learn more here.

-The concept of metabolically healthy obesity may help doctors provide individual treatment plans for people with obesity, but experts urge caution when using this term.
+The concept of metabolically healthy obesity may help doctors provide individual treatment plans for people with obesity, but experts

 The author of a 2019 article explains that although people with metabolically healthy obesity have a lower risk of developing metabolic syndrome than those with metabolically unhealthy obesity, they still have a 50–300% higher risk of developing it than those without obesity.